MSBX5420/team-blanca-peak/README.md

 # Objective
-This objective of this project is to work with big data in the AWS environment.
+This objective of this project is to work on big data in the AWS environment.
 Ingest dataset to Hdfs or S3 and save as Parquet format.
-Basic statistics and analysis of the ingested dataset and display (use Jupyter notebook or other type of visualization)
+Basic statistics, data analysis, visualization and machine learning using the ingested dataset.

 # Dataset
 https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page